bnfour/md-mods/readme.md

 * Copy all files from `MelonLoader/Managed` folder from the game install to the `references` folder of this repo.
 * Copy `MelonLoader.dll` from `MelonLoader` folder from the game install to the `references` folder of this repo.

 This should cover the existing references.
-If the build fails with a missing library, try searching for it in `MelonLoader` folder you got all other libraries from.
-And please let me know so I can update this section.

 There are few places that definitely need improvements in the code, see TODOs.
 I'd love to get help with these, feel free to fork/make pull requests.